DaveMaran/KatapultStandards/README.md

 ##### Don't use @import
 - Compared to ```<link>```, ```@import``` is slower, adds extra page requests, and can cause other unforeseen problems.
 Avoid them and instead opt for an alternate approach:
 - Use multiple ```<link>``` elements
-- Compile your CSS with a preprocessor like Sass or Less into a single file
+- Compile your CSS into a single file with Sass
 - Concatenate your CSS files.
 ```
 <!-- Use link elements -->